easybuilders/easybuild-docs/docs/containers.md

     the value for `--container-image-format` is ignored when creating Docker container images.

-The format for container images that EasyBuild is produces via the functionality provided by the container software can be controlled via the `--container-image-format` configuration setting.
+The format for container images that SimpleBuild is produces via the functionality provided by the container software can be controlled via the `--container-image-format` configuration setting.